-- 1) This is my third annual report as Chair of the Tower Hamlets Pension Board since my appointment in January 2016.
-The Board was set up with effect from April 2015 under new arrangements for the governance of Local Authority Pension Funds. - 2) The purpose of the Board is to assist Tower Hamlets Council (as the scheme manager) in the management of the Local Authority Pension Scheme (LGPS), and to provide oversight and challenge.
+- 1. This is my fourth annual report as Chair of the Tower Hamlets Pension Board since my appointment in January 2016.
+The Board was set up with effect from April 2015 under new arrangements for the governance of Local Authority Pension Funds.
+The purpose of the Board to assist Tower Hamlets Council (as the scheme manager) in the management of the Local Authority Pension Scheme (LGPS), and to provide oversight and challenge.
 The terms of reference for the Board were set out and agreed by Tower Hamlets Council prior to the establishment of the Board.
-These terms of reference are available on the Fund website. - 3) The Board is comprised of 3 employee and 3 employer representatives together with an Independent Chair.
+These terms of reference are available on the Fund website. - 2.
+The Board is comprised of 3 employee and 3 employer representatives together with an Independent Chair.
 This is line with the regulations requiring equal employee and employer representation.
 Details of the members of the Board are shown in the appendix to this report.
 The Board is not a decision making body and can only provide advice and comment on the management of the LGPS by Tower Hamlets Council.
-For this arrangement to be successful it is important that the Board carries out its responsibilities in a positive and constructive way. - 4) The Board met on 4 occasions during 2018/19 in July, September and November 2018 and March 2019.
-There have been full agendas for the meetings and the issues discussed during the year included: - i) The development of an annual work plan for the Board. - ii) Briefings and discussion on the performance of the pension administration service - iii) Briefing and discussion on the Investment performance on the Fund - iv) Consideration of the Pensions Regulator's compliance checklist - v) Review and discussion of the decisions of the Pensions Investment Committee - vi) Review of compliance with the Pensions Regulator's Code of practice - vii) Consideration of developments affecting the LGPS including progress with the London CIV. - viii)Audit and risk management issues affecting the Fund - ix) Consideration and discussion on the Fund's Investment Strategy and Funding Strategy Statements, Governance compliance and Risk policy. - 5) Three new members Councillor Puru Miah, Annette McKenna (both representing fund employers) and Nneka Oroge (representing active fund members) - joined the Board during the year to increase the membership of the Board to its full complement of seven.
-As a consequence, attendance over the 4 meetings increased slightly to 64% compared with 61% in the previous year.
-Nonetheless, there was good attendance from other Members and the Board continued to focus on the key issues affecting the Fund and its beneficiaries.
-The Board agrees a forward work plan at the start of the year to ensure that it best placed to support the Council in the delivery of the LGPS in Tower Hamlets.
+For this arrangement to be successful it is important that the Board carries out its responsibilities in a positive and constructive way. - 3.
+The Board met on 4 occasions during 2019/20 in June, September and November 2019 and March 2020.
+The March meeting took place shortly before the lockdown arising from the Covid epidemic.
+There have been full agendas for the meetings and the issues discussed during the year included: - The development of an annual work plan for the Board. - Briefings and discussion on the performance of the pension administration service - Briefing and discussion on the Investment performance on the Fund - Consideration of the Fund's policies on Conflicts of Interest and Breaches. - Review and discussion of the decisions of the Pensions Investment Committee - Review of compliance with the Pensions Regulator's Code of practice - Consideration of developments affecting the LGPS including progress with the London CIV. - Audit and risk management issues affecting the Fund - Consideration and discussion on the Fund's Investment Strategy and Funding Strategy Statements, Governance compliance and Risk policy.